 DSHEA provides for specific nutritional labeling requirements for dietary supplements.
-DSHEA permits substantiated, truthful and non-misleading statements of nutritional support to be made in labeling, such as statements describing general well being resulting from consumption of a dietary ingredient or the role of a nutrient or dietary ingredient in affecting or maintaining a structure or function of the body.
+DSHEA permits substantiated, truthful and non-misleading statements of nutritional support to be made in labeling, such as statements describing general well being resulting from consumption of a dietary ingredient or the role of a nutrient or dietary ingredient in affecting or maintaining a structure of function of the body.
 The Company anticipates the FDA will finalize manufacturing process regulations that are specific to dietary supplements and require at least some of the quality control provisions applicable to drugs.
-The Company currently manufactures its vitamins and nutritional supplement products in compliance with the food good manufacturing processes.
+The Company currently manufactures its vitamins and nutritional supplement products in compliance with Good Manufacturing Practices for food.